TritonDataCenter/rfd/rfd/0007/README.md

 * A new configuration utility that will manipulate SMF properties of the lldp service to control various aspects of the aforementioned configuration.

-* A plugin that handles hysteresis and properly updates sysinfo.
-This will help deal with and handle the issues that we've seen around stale link information when make provisioning decisions.

 ### Future Directions